 Further Read: A Prison You Would Happily Escape Into: Trip To Kashmir

 This place is indeed a heaven on the Earth, isn’t it?
 So how can you afford to miss out Jammu and Kashmir from your places-to-visit bucket list?
-Plan a trip to Kashmir and head out to meet nature face-to-face.
+Plan a trip to Kashmir and head out to meet nature face-to-face and do try these things to do in Kashmir.
 Also make sure that you experience all the above-given things to do so that when you return home, you take a piece of Kashmir along with you.
 “Nair khaudaayas havaal!” (‘Have a good journey’ in Kashmiri.)

 Frequently Asked Questions About Things To Do In Kashmir